4 reviews

 Water from the taps is perfectly drinkable on this holiday - please use this to fill your personal bottles for your daily activities.
 We do not encourage the purchase of single-use plastic bottles.

 The Portuguese are passionate about food.
-It is a reason for celebration, time with family and socialising with friends, and as is typical on the Med, evening meals are enjoyed late into the evenings with a glass of wine.
-Portugal’s national obsession is Bacalhau, a dried salted cod which will feature heavily on menus alongside other delicious seafood.
-After all Portugal has almost 1800km of coastline.
-But it is not all just seafood as Portuguese cuisine is all about simple, fresh cooking with many meaty stews such as Cozido a Portuguesa which includes beef, pork and chicken served with fresh vegetables and usually accompanied by one of the countries fantastic wines.
+It is a reason for celebration, time with family, and socialising with friends - and evening meals are typically enjoyed late into the evening with a glass of wine.
+One of Portugal’s national obsessions is Bacalhau, a dried salted cod which features heavily on menus alongside other delicious seafood as, after all, Portugal has almost 1,800km of coastline.
+It is not all about amazing local seafood though, as Portuguese cuisine is centred on simple, fresh, flavourful cooking and includes many meaty stews such as Cozido a Portuguesa, which contains a variety of cooked meats, sausages, and vegetables cooked together slowly in a rich broth and usually served with rice and accompanied by one of the country's fantastic wines.

-Crossing the border into Galica and you can see that this too is a region passionate about food.
-Galicia’s cuisine is less about paella and more about delicious Pulpo a la Gallega, a traditional dish of the region which comprises of succulent boiled octopus on top of a bed of thinly sliced potatoes and topped with oil and paprika.
-And let’s not forget the tasty treat of Santiago, the Tarta de Santiago made from ground almonds and covered in icing sugar and the cross of Santiago.
+Crossing the border into Galicia, you can see that this is a region of Spain where people are passionate about their food too.
+Galicia’s cuisine is less about paella and more about delicious Pulpo a la Gallega, a traditional dish of the region that comprises succulent boiled octopus on top of a bed of thinly sliced potatoes, topped with olive oil and paprika.
+Let’s not forget the tasty treat of Santiago, the Tarta de Santiago (literally 'Cake of Saint James'), made from ground almonds and decorated with powdered sugar stencilled with the Cross of Saint James.
 Yummy!

-All our accommodations are booked on bed and breakfast basis in a twin or double room and have wifi available too.
-Many accommodations have restaurants and some offer a set 'pilgrims menu', a tradition along the Camino and offer a hearty 3 course meal for approx. 15 euros payable locally.
-Please ask your host for more information.
+All our accommodations are booked on a twin or double room basis and have free WiFi.
+Many accommodations have restaurants and some offer a set 'pilgrim menu' - a tradition along the Camino - offering a hearty 3-course meal for approximately 15 Euros per person, payable locally.
+Please ask your hosts for more information.

 Your main luggage will be transferred between each of your hotels while you are out on your pilgrimage.
 We ask that you please ensure your main luggage is limited to one piece under 20kg per person and that your luggage is ready for collection each morning.
 Any additional pieces will incur an additional cost.
 You will also need a daypack to carry your daily essentials with you whilst you are out walking.